James K. Hackett: Life

 In 1915, a large farm property in Clayton, New York was acquired by James.
 He named the property after his favorite role, the title character in the 1913 film, The Prisoner of Zenda.
 Since 1997, the property, now called Zenda Farms Preserve, has been conserved and stewarded by the Thousand Islands Land Trust, an accredited environmental conservation non profit.

 James K. Hackett died at his home in Paris on November 8, 1926.
+He was cremated there, and his ashes taken for interment in the family vault at the Woodlawn Cemetery in New York.